 What’s on Waldron Island?

-Waldron Island is one of the outer primitive islands that is a bit “off the grid” and its 70 full-time residents like it that way.
-Most of the families, some of them fourth generation homesteaders, retrieve their water from private wells and their power from solar panels, wind generators, and gas or diesel generators.
+Waldron Island is one of the outer primitive islands that is a bit “off the grid” and its full-time and seasonal residents like their independent, self-sufficient lifestyle.
+Most of the families, some of them fourth-generation homesteaders, retrieve their water from private wells and their power from solar panels, wind generators, and gas or diesel generators.
 There are no public utilities on the island, although they do maintain an ambulance and firetruck.

 Wood stoves are used for heating and cooking.
 Many of the homes have minimal indoor plumbing and outhouses, including the two-room wooden schoolhouse with its bronze bell.
-Otherwise, the building looks quite modern with skylights and the 14 students in grades K-8 use computers.
-Waldron Island School is one of nine schools in Washington State designated as “remote and necessary” to allocate funds to provide the island’s children with a public education.
+Otherwise, the building looks quite modern with skylights and the K-8 grade students use computers.
+Waldron Island School is one of nine schools in Washington State designated as “remote and necessary” to allocate funds to provide the island’s children with public education.

-Several years ago, my sister-in-law traveled on the thrice-weekly mail boat serving Waldron Island to visit a friend.
+Several years ago, my sister-in-law traveled on the thrice-weekly mail boat serving Waldron Island to visit a friend when passengers were permitted aboard.
 Soon afterward, a classmate I met at Western Washington University invited me to visit her in-law’s homestead located east of Sandy Point in the photo below.
-Unfortunately, our schedules didn’t mesh and the weather didn’t permit us to anchor off their white pebble beach.
-I’d missed an extraordinary opportunity.
-While the islanders enjoy inviting guests to their island, they have a reputation for protecting their quiet lifestyle and may not welcome strangers with open arms.
+Unfortunately, I’d missed an extraordinary opportunity when our schedules didn’t mesh and the weather prevented us from anchoring off their white pebble beach.
+While the islanders enjoy inviting guests, they protect their quiet lifestyle with regard to strangers.

 Several families have lived a subsistence lifestyle since the late 1860s.
 Today, market gardens (Nootka Rose, Thousand Flower Farms, and Blue Moon Farm) sell their fresh produce at farmers’ markets on neighboring islands.
 Others, like classical composer and conductor, Morten Lauridsen, make their living off-island.
 He began employment as a U.S. Forest Service firefighter and lookout at Mt.
 St. Helens before becoming a professor at the University of Southern California for 40 years, winning international awards.
 In 2012, a documentary titled Shining Night: A Portrait of Composer Morten Lauridsen depicts him at his Waldron Island retreat, showcasing his musical talents in California and Scotland.